mendix/docs/content/releasenotes/developer-portal/sap-cloud-platform.md

 #### Improvements

 * We have added an easy-to-use autoscaler configurator to allow you to easily create JSON configuration files for the **Application Autoscaler** on SAP Cloud Platform.
-See [Application Autoscaler for SAP Cloud Platform](/partners/sap/sap-autoscaler) for more information.
+See [Application Autoscaler for SAP Business Technology Platform](/partners/sap/sap-autoscaler) for more information.
     * There is currently an issue with how the JSON is uploaded.
 We are working on a fix for this but, in the meantime, please check the workaround in the documentation to ensure that the JSON is uploaded.

 ### March 26th, 2020